stkhalisha/stkhalisha/README.md

 - 💬 Ask me about **HTML, CSS and JavaScript**

-- 🤝 Open to collaborate to any projects.
+- 🤝 Open to collaborate to frontend projects.
 Feel free to connect with me on 💌gmail!

 <h2 align="left">⚒️ Languages and Tools:</h2>